 What are the treatment options?

 Options for treating lymphoma include chemotherapy (+/- bone marrow transplant) or palliative therapy with steroids alone.
 Treatment selection depends on your goals, your pet’s tolerance of visits, cost, and most importantly, quality of life.
 Our goal in veterinary medicine is to provide treatments and promote an ongoing relationship between yourself and your pet.
 This means ensuring activities that make your pet happy such as walks, swimming and interacting with you, continue to happen during and after treatment.

 What is the prognosis?

 Prognosis is determined by the susceptibility of the cancer to the treatment elected.
 It is patient dependent with many dogs having a good initial response to treatment.
-With standard of care treatment, B cell lymphomas with treatment may have an average survival of 9-12 months and those with T cell lymphomas may have an average survival of 6-9 months.
+The most effective treatment for canine lymphoma is chemotherapy combined with bone marrow transplant (see below).
+Chemotherapy alone is also effective, but not curative.
+With multi-drug therapy, dogs with B cell lymphoma have an average survival time of 12 months and those with T cell lymphoma have an average survival of 6-9 months.

 What are the side effects?

-Side effects are treatment associated but most commonly including gastrointestinal upset such as vomiting or diarrhea.
+Side effects are treatment associated but most commonly include mild gastrointestinal upset (vomiting and/or diarrhea.)
 Decreased appetite and mild lethargy may also occur.
-Because these side effects are expected, your pet may be prescribed supportive medications for nausea (should decreased appetite, or increased salivation, drooling occur) and diarrhea.
-It is best to be proactive with these medications and provide these as soon as symptoms are noted.
+You will be prescribed medications to use as needed.
+It is best to be proactive with these medications and start them as soon as signs are noted.
 Should you have any questions, your oncology team is available to assist.